 Downtown businesses are getting involved with 4th Friday a little differently this month.
 “They’re actually going to sponsor the artists,” said Brum.
 “It’ll be free for almost all of the artists.”
 The businesses will support the artists one-on-one, and each artist will set up shop in front of his or her respective store sponsor.

-The Market House will sponsor Second Time Around, an old-fashioned swing band featured on Jazz Juice Radio.
+Systel will sponsor Second Time Around, an old-fashioned swing band featured on Jazz Juice Radio.
 “Fifteen people with horns and all kinds of instruments (play) swing music from the ’40s, and they cover more contemporary music,” said Jane Casto, Headquarters manager at Cumberland County Public Library.
 “They have been coming for several years — it’s kind of a tradition.”
-Refreshments will be available, and the band is sponsored by Systel.
+Refreshments will be available.

 The Arts Council of Fayetteville/Cumberland County will play an important role in the event as well.
 According to Christina Williams, marketing specialist at the Arts Council, 4th Friday attendees can expect an exciting display for the evening.
 “We will be opening our ‘Public Works’ exhibit, which is traditionally our largest exhibition of the year,” said Williams.
 This exhibition is open to artists of any age and skill level in Cumberland County and the surrounding areas.
 The Parsons, a local folk band, will perform outside the Arts Council building, and Fayetteville PWC will be inside handing out free conservation goodies.